talkkonnect/talkkonnect/README.md

 * Configuration is kept in a single *highly granular XML file*, where options can be enabled, disabled and customized.

 ### Common Information for the all the Pre-Made Images For Various Hardware Configurations ###
-* We have for your convinience created 4 different images that you can download and burn to your SD card so that you can get up and running quickly with a generic instance of talkkonnect working out of the box.
+* We have for your convinience created a few different images that you can download and burn to your SD card so that you can get up and running quickly with a generic instance of talkkonnect working out of the box.
 Choose the image based on your hardware and use case.
 Using one of these images you will not need to follow all the complicated steps of installing and compiling everything from scratch if that seems daunting and overwhelming to you at first.
 * This is an easy way to start experimenting with talkkonnect in a matter of minutes.
 The ability to shorten the time and lessen the barrier of entry will allow you to see if talkkonnect suits your needs.
 * The network settings are set as DHCP Client so your device should get an IP Address when you connect it to your DHCP enabled network.
 * After you find the IP Address of your talkkonnect device from the DHCP leases section of your router you can log in over ssh using a tool like putty or equavilent on the standard ssh port 22 using the root user with password talkkonnect.
 The pi user is also accessable using the password raspberry.